ALFA-group/code-representations-ml-brain/README.md

   -b, --debug
 ```

-_Note: BASE_PATH must be specified to match setup.sh if changed from default._
+note: BASE_PATH must be specified to match setup.sh if changed from default.

 **Sample calls**